Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Nick Tressler

 So we haven't provided guidance there.
-In the first on an operational basis, it was $10 million a month.
+In the first quarter on an operational basis, it was $10 million a month.
 As we mentioned on the call, we do expect in the second half to be in that $3 million to $4 million range with those exceptions as noted.
 Clearly, there's a bit of a transition going from where we were in Q1 to where we expect to be in the second half of the year.

 Jayson Bedford